ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 |image61|

 *Red: The expansion module is not installed.
 For Firefox, it may also indicate that the field is not allowed, or that the navigation is done in private mode.
-If running in private mode, the fonction is supported from version 0.6.33.1 and above.*
+If running in private mode, the function is supported from version 0.6.33.1 and above.*

 1.16.
 Macros
 ------------